Hurricane Rick (2009): Meteorological history

 Continuing to gain strength, Rick attained winds of 145 mph several hours later on October 17.
 A possible outer eyewall, a second eye larger than the first that often forms at the beginning of an eyewall replacement cycle, was noted at this time.
 The eye of the storm became very well-defined and nearly cloud free, measuring roughly 11.5 mi in diameter.
 In addition to the rapid intensification, Rick was also growing in size.
 By the afternoon hours, tropical storm-force winds extended up to 155 mi from the center of the storm, with a maximum gale diameter of 300 mi.
 At 3:10 pm PDT (2210 UTC), the NHC issued its second special advisory for Rick, this time stating that the storm had become a Category 5 hurricane, the first in the basin since Hurricane Kenna in 2002.
-Around 8:00 pm PDT (0300 UTC on October 18), Rick attained its peak intensity as the third-strongest Pacific hurricane on record.
+Around 8:00 pm PDT (0300 UTC on October 18), Rick attained its peak intensity as the fourth-strongest Pacific hurricane on record.
 Maximum sustained winds in the eyewall reached an estimated 180 mph and the barometric pressure is estimated to have bottomed out at 906 mbar.
 The pressure was not directly measured by Hurricane Hunter aircraft because the storm was too far from land at the time.
 Lixion Avila, a senior hurricane specialist at the NHC, described Rick's satellite presentation at this time as "spectacular."